Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Emily and I alternate earning the Southwest Companion Pass each year, which has enabled 1 of us to travel on Southwest for close to free, 4 years in a row.

 You can also share hotel perks.
-For instance, with the Citi Hilton Reserve or AMEX Hilton Surpass cards, you get free Hilton Gold status.
+For instance, with the Citi Hilton HHonors Reserve Card or Hilton Honors Surpass Card from American Express cards, you get free Hilton Gold status.
 This includes free internet and free breakfast, which is a convenient benefit that anyone staying with you or booked on an award stay under your account can enjoy.

 So you could get by with only 1 person in the family signing-up for a Hilton card.
 That means everyone else can save their credit inquiries for other credit card deals that come along.